 Powder Coating in Manual Batches

 Powder coating in manual batches involves manually applying dry, powdery paint to a surface and curing it under heat.
-This process is typically used for smaller projects or for coating individual components rather than entire products.
+This process is typically used for smaller projects or coating individual components rather than entire products.

 Automated Powder Coating Systems